 Restrained joints provide reliable thrust resistance for buried pipe with working pressures in excess of 400 psi.
 These joints can withstand designed or unexpected surges associated with high-pressure pipelines.
 Combining a joint pull of 2 degrees with a 5-degree miter cut to the bell end allows up to 7 degrees of deflection per joint, ideal for eliminating elbows, laying steel pipe on a radius, or adjusting for profile changes.

 Butt-strap joints feature a two-piece roll formed strap that joins pipe with two longitudinal welds in addition to a circumferential fillet weld.
 Field teams can weld the joints from the inside, outside, or both.

 Butt-weld joints are a single-weld circumferential joint that allow up to 5 degrees deflections with a miter cut on one end of a pipe, or up to 10 degrees deflection by joining two mitered pipe ends.
 A full penetration weld is required for this type of joint.

 Restrained joints are required for areas where thrust loads or pipe movements must be overcome such as bends, reducers, surges or valves.

 - Northwest Pipe welded joints are available for all pipe diameters

 - Pipe can accommodate working pressures over 400 psi

 - Easy assembly and fit-up in the field

-Northwest Pipe Company manufactures a full-range of custom fittings and non-traditional joints including mechanical couplings and flanged joints.
-We recently brought to the market the Atlas Seismic Resilient Joint, which is revolutionizing pipeline stability in area with seismic or geohazard activity.
+Northwest Pipe Company manufactures a full range of custom fittings and non-traditional joints including mechanical couplings and flanged joints.